 When it comes to a low FODMAP diet, portions do matter!
 If you’re just getting started on the elimination phase of the diet and not seeing the results you had hoped for, it’s possible you’re not paying enough attention to serving sizes.
 Many “low FODMAP foods” become high FODMAP at larger serving sizes.
-Check out our handy guide to deciphering portions on the Low FODMAP diet.
+Click any ingredient in the Fig app to read more about its Low FODMAP serving size – and read on to learn more about deciphering portions on the Low FODMAP diet.

 Researchers at Monash University, the inventor of the Low FODMAP diet, routinely test foods to determine how much FODMAPs they have.
 They publish their results in the Monash FODMAP app which uses a traffic light system to identify high and low FODMAP foods and appropriate portion sizes.